JackDrinkwater/Traffic_lights_detector/README.md

 # 0. Annotation

-This repository is declared to realizing the method of traffic lights detecting which is performed in this [article].
+This repository is declared to realizing the method of traffic lights detecting which is performed in this [article](https://ieeexplore.ieee.org/document/9109411).
 Described method based on only vision system that is often attampted to be implemented in autonomous driving systems and advanced driver-assistance systems.
 Such systems use only input images from a camera and no other sensors like radar or lidar.
-One of important tasks for sush system is locacalization of traffic lights and then understanding them for making a choice by,for example, autonomous vehicle.
+One of important tasks for sush system is locacalization of traffic lights and then understanding them for making a choice by, for example, autonomous vehicle.

 The repository implements the approach, proposed by authors of the article, of a traffic light recognition system "where adaptive thresholding and deep learning are used for region proposal and traffic light localization, respectively".
 The LISA open-source dataset is used along with custom augmentation methods in order to increase the number of available data samples.
 Authors declare that "the classification part of the algorithm gives a total of 89.60% true detection rate, while the regression part of the model produced a correct location of the traffic light in 92.67% of cases".